top of page

 How long does the process take?

-Evaluations take 4–8 hours, depending on the package.
-Reports are typically delivered in 10–14 business days, with a rush option available.
+Evaluations take 4–8 hours, depending on the scope.
+Reports are typically delivered in 7 days, with a rush option available.
 The LSAC then reviews your application, which may take several weeks.

 Do you help with appeals if my request is denied?

 Yes.
-Every package includes one free appeal letter to address LSAC feedback.
+Every evaluation includes one free appeal letter to address LSAC feedback.
 We work with you to clarify data and strengthen your case if needed.

 Do you offer student payment plans?

 Yes.
-Two‑ or three‑part payment plans are available for every package, and HSA/FSA cards are accepted.
+Two‑ or three‑part payment plans are available for every evaluation, and HSA/FSA cards are accepted.